 Constant exposure to direct sunlight is arguably the leading cause of premature wear and tear of a ceramic coating, paint protection film, car wax, and paint sealants.
 This situation can accelerate when you have dark or bright colored paints, which naturally soak up UV light.

 If you have a daily driver that is frequently parked outside, it is best to invest in a car cover, as that will help block the sun on days when the vehicle is not in use.
-It’s also a good idea to be proactive about replacing the ceramic coating after about 2 ½ years, to ensure you have maximum protection.
+It’s also a good idea to be proactive about replacing the ceramic coating when it begins to where thin, which is typically anywhere between 2-5 years, in order to ensure you have maximum protection.

 Removing and reapplying Armor Shield IX is rather simple – especially if the coating is exposed to the elements for often than not.